viavansi/android-pdfview/README.md

 ```

 * `pages` is optional, it allows you to filter and order the pages of the PDF as you need

+## Touch conflicts

+If you're using `PDFView` inside a `ViewPager`, make sure to enable `touchPriority(true)` when initializing PDFView.
+This ensures that `PDFView` has touch priority, allowing users to zoom and navigate within the document.
+However, if the user
+swipes and reaches the edge of the `PDFView`, the touch control is returned to the `ViewPager`, enabling seamless page
+transitions.

 ## Scroll handle